trinodb/trino/presto-docs/src/main/sphinx/security/server.rst

 ---------------

 Getting Kerberos authentication working can be challenging.
-You can independently verify some of the configuration outside of Presto, to help narrow your focus when trying to solve a problem.
+You can independently verify some of the configuration outside of Trino, to help narrow your focus when trying to solve a problem.

 Kerberos Verification
 ^^^^^^^^^^^^^^^^^^^^^

-Ensure that you can connect to the KDC from the Presto coordinator using :command:`telnet`.
+Ensure that you can connect to the KDC from the Trino coordinator using :command:`telnet`.

 .. code-block:: text